 Monetary Unit Assumption

-The monetary unit assumption is the accounting concept that only records the business transaction by measuring in the monetary unit.
+The monetary unit assumption is the accounting concept that only records the business transaction in monetary unit.
 If the transactions can not translate into monetary units, accountant will not require to record in the financial statements.
-In the current practice, most companies use US dollar (USD) as the primary unit due to its long term stability; they assume that US dollar will not decrease their purchase power over time.
+In the current practice, most companies use US dollar (USD) as the functional currency due to its long term stability; they assume that US dollar will not decrease their purchase power over time.
 However, some countries require the company to present its financial statement in local currency.

-The company look at the business event and translate it into USD, EUR, or YEN and make a proper recording base on the event.
+The company look at the business event and translate it into USD, EUR, or YEN and make a proper recording into the book.
 Without monetary measurement, we will not be able to communicate financial information to readers.

 Monetary Unit Assumption Example